March 24, 2025

 * These do not include emergency care.

-Though health plans and PBMs manage PAs, employers usually have the option to customize the list of drugs and procedures subject to prior authorization.
-Some PBMs and health plans may offer their utilization management strategies to clients as an a la carte menu, allowing employers to place a PA requirement on selected services.
-The more common approach, however, is for carriers to offer standard PA packages based on the level of intervention (low/med/high) and administrative cost their client accepts.
-Some health plans and PBMs may seek standard-of-practice accreditation for their PA “formulary” from various medical and physician groups in order to demonstrate that the services designated as requiring a PA are aligned with the most recent clinical evidence.
+Though administrators manage PAs, employers may have some ability to customize the list of drugs and procedures subject to PA.
+Most commonly, administrators offer standard PA packages based on the level of intervention (low/med/high) and administrative cost their client accepts.
+Some may seek standard-of-practice accreditation for their PA “formulary” from various medical and physician groups in order to demonstrate that the services designated as requiring a PA are aligned with the most recent clinical evidence.

 Vendor Carve-outs

-Some employers are exploring vendor carve-outs for the PA process in order to achieve more transparency on PA decisions and to apply a higher level of scrutiny for protocol administration and outcomes.
-Like any carve-out, this decision involves significant consideration on the part of the employer, including assessment of the vendor’s capability to handle volume and the potential disruption to other utilization management processes for which the PBM or health plan is responsible.
-Additionally, PA carve-outs have the potential to be an increased burden to physicians, who would need to deal with the PA vendor and PBM for coverage and formulary decisions and for PA requirements.
+Some employers are exploring carving out the PA process to have a separate specialty PA vendor perform some or all of the plan’s PA in order to achieve more transparency on PA decisions and to apply a higher level of scrutiny for protocol administration and member impact.
+Like any carve-out, this decision involves significant consideration on the part of the employer, including assessment of the additional vendor’s capability to handle volume and the potential disruption to other utilization management processes for which the core administrator is still responsible.
+Additionally, PA carve-outs have the potential to be an increased burden for physicians, who would need to deal with multiple administrators for coverage and formulary decisions and for PA requirements.
+Vendor carve-outs are generally not common for these reasons.

 Gold Carding

-This new approach to PA is supported by many medical associations, including the AMA, the American Hospital Association (AHA), the American Pharmacists Association and the American Academy of Family Physicians.12 According to Cave Consulting Group, an additional 30% of specialists across the country should be gold carded for their consistently high PA approval rates.13 However, if the clinical protocols deployed by gold carded practices become outdated and are not concordant with the latest evidence-based guidelines, the treatments that are receiving expedited approval will not serve to ensure the highest quality of health care.
-Furthermore, gold carding is based only on historical data; while it significantly rewards providers with a high approval rate, it does not decrease the potential for these providers to request an unnecessary procedure or medication.
+This new approach to PA is supported by many medical associations, including the AMA, the American Hospital Association, the American Pharmacists Association and the American Academy of Family Physicians.11 According to Cave Consulting Group, an additional 30% of specialists across the country should be gold carded for their consistently high PA approval rates.12 However, if the clinical protocols deployed by gold carded practices become outdated and are not concordant with the latest evidence-based guidelines, PA exemptions or expedited approvals for these practices will not serve to ensure the highest quality of health care.
+Furthermore, gold carding is based only on historical data.
+While it significantly rewards providers with a high approval rate, it does not decrease the potential for these providers to request an unnecessary procedure or medication.
+Recently, third-party vendors have emerged that establish gold carding privileges based on the physician’s adherence to up-to-date evidence-based clinical protocol, rather than prior PA approval ratings.
+This type of approach targets total appropriateness of care and evaluates physicians on a continuous basis.
+The Blues Association recently partnered with Motive Medical Intelligence to deploy this type of physician measurement.13

-Some parties are skeptical about what results the gold carding program will show, but data corroborating success of the model is being awaited by many practices and health plans across the country.
-With providers continuing to voice their discontent with the PA process, states like Louisiana and Michigan passed gold carding legislation in 2022, and similar legislation was introduced in Mississippi but failed to pass.14
+Some parties are skeptical about what results the gold-carding program will show.
+At this point in time, data corroborating success of the model is being awaited by many practices and health plans across the country.
+With providers continuing to voice their discontent with the PA process, states like Louisiana and Michigan passed gold-carding legislation in 2022, and similar legislation was introduced in Mississippi but failed to pass.14

 Automation